powsybl/powsybl.github.io/docs/iidm/reducer/index.md

 ## Default implementation

-The `com.powsybl.iidm.reducer.DefaultNetworkReducer` class is the common implementation of the `NetworkReducer` interface that replaces the lines in the _border_ group by [loads](../model/load.md) or [dangling lines](../model/danglingLine.md), depending of the [options](index.md#options), and the two windings transformers by [loads](../model/load.md).
+The `com.powsybl.iidm.reducer.DefaultNetworkReducer` class is the Powsybl implementation of the `NetworkReducer` interface that replaces the lines in the _border_ group by [loads](../model/load.md) or [dangling lines](../model/danglingLine.md) depending on the [options](index.md#options), and the two windings transformers by [loads](../model/load.md).

 NB: The HVDC lines and the three windings transformers replacement is not supported yet.
-If the `DefaultNetworkReducer` encountered a HVDC line or a three windings transformer, an `UnsupportedOperationException` is thrown.
+If the `DefaultNetworkReducer` encountered an HVDC line or a three windings transformer, an `UnsupportedOperationException` is thrown.

 ### Replacements by loads

-The load created in place of a branch has the same ID and name than the replaced branch.
-The type of the load is set as `FICTITIOUS` and the $$P_0$$ and $$Q_0$$ are set to the $$P$$ and $$Q$$ of the relevant terminal, depending on the side kept in the network.
+The load created in place of a branch has the same ID and name as the replaced branch.
+The type of the load is set as `FICTITIOUS` and its $$P_0$$ and $$Q_0$$ are set to the $$P$$ and $$Q$$ of the relevant terminal, depending on which side is kept in the network.
 If the branch is disconnected, $$P_0$$ and $$Q_0$$ are set to `NaN`.
-The connectivity information (node or bus depending on the voltage level topology) are kept.
+The connectivity information (node or bus depending on the voltage level topology) is conserved.

 ### Replacements by dangling lines

-The dangling line created in place of a line has the same ID and name than the replaced line.
-The resistance and reactance of the dangling line are equals to the half of the resistance and reactance of the replaced line (we consider that the line is cut in the middle).
-The conductance and susceptance are set to the $$G_1$$ and $$B_1$$ or to $$G_2$$ and $$B_2$$ depending on the side kept in the network.
+The dangling line created in place of a line has the same ID and name as the replaced line.
+The resistance and reactance of the dangling line are equals to half of the resistance and reactance of the replaced line (we consider that the line is cut in the middle).
+The conductance and susceptance are set to the $$G_1$$ and $$B_1$$ or to $$G_2$$ and $$B_2$$ depending on which side is kept in the network.

-The $$P_0$$ and $$Q_0$$ are set to the $$P$$ and $$Q$$ of the relevant terminal, depending on the side kept in the network.
+The $$P_0$$ and $$Q_0$$ are set to the $$P$$ and $$Q$$ of the corresponding terminal, depending on which side is kept in the network.
 If the line is disconnected, $$P_0$$ and $$Q_0$$ are set to `NaN`.
-The connectivity information (node or bus depending on the voltage level topology) is kept.
+The connectivity information (node or bus depending on the voltage level topology) is conserved.

 ### Options

-The network reduction can be configured passing a `com.powsybl.iidm.reducer.ReductionOptions` instance to the `DefaultNetworkReducer` constructor.
+The network reduction can be configured by passing a `com.powsybl.iidm.reducer.ReductionOptions` instance to the `DefaultNetworkReducer` constructor.

 #### withDanglingLines
-This option defines if the equipments in the _border_ group are replaced by a dangling line.
+This option defines whether the equipments in the _border_ group are replaced by dangling lines or by loads.
 If this option is set to `false`, which is the default value, the equipments are exclusively replaced by loads.

 #### Examples